mishapadidar/alpha_particle_opt/lab_notebook.md

 - [x] vectorize midpoint method integrator.
 - [x] set up scipy Nd integrator to compute integral over volume.
 - [x] set up scipy integrator to compute marginal over `x,y,z`.

-### Sela improvements
-- Implement Ritchie's efficient cubic interpolation, find reference from Durran's book.
-Test cubic interpolation with a rotating cubic example (see cascade interpolation paper).
-- Look into mass conservative methods, such as mass conservative operator splitting (Durran).
-- Look into positivity preserving interpolation that corrects over/undershoots or justify that the overshoots and undershoots are not problematic like in the GYSELA-4D paper.
-- Only compute phi over a half field period and use reflective boundary conditions.
-- Use VMEC or Boozer coordinates with a cartesian grid around the magnetic axis.
-- High resolution mesh around plasma boundary.
-- Implement a higher order timestepper.
-- Implement adjoint
-- [x] B field only depends on x,y,z and not vpar.
-So there is redundancy in computing B over the x,y,z,vpar grid that can be removed.
-- [x] build a vtk writer for visualization of `u` over the mesh.

-### Tokomak example
-- initialize distribution which depends on r,z,vpar only through energy v^2/2, canonical angular momentum p\_phi, and mu
-- we should be able to find the orbits analytically. equation 68 from matts intro to quasisymmetry shows how we can relate the toroidal flux to vpar.
-- some characteristics may leave the domain, so the distribution should be set to zero on those.
-- need a current density.

-### Low energy example
-- particles initialized with low energy, but vpar=v should stay on a flux surface.
-- there should be zero losses out to a gyro radius around the plasma.
-- For LP QA config run particle tracing starting particles on the boundary.
-All the losses should be here.
-- Do particle traacing and compare losses with pde.